 But Cortés already had female cooks among the many Cuban servants in his expedition, and didn’t need more cooks.
 Gomara’s initial description of the girls’ purpose is pretext.
 Many commentators overlook a sentence elsewhere in Gomara’s account that reveals the girls’ true fate: Cortés “distributed the twenty slave women among the Spaniards as companions.”

-Bernal Diaz, who wrote the other firsthand history, provides the only account of what Malinche did during the conquest.
-He gives us interesting details about how the Spaniards reconciled their religious faith with their actions.
-How does Catholicism solve the problem of twenty heathen sex slaves?
+Díaz gives us interesting details about how the Spaniards reconciled their religious faith with their actions.
+How does Catholicism solve the problem of heathen sex slaves?
 Start with a baptism.
-After the girls were anointed and christened in a Catholic ceremony, Diaz reports, “Cortés gave one of them to each of his captains, and ‘Marina’ [Malinali/Malinche]… went to Alonso Hernández Puertocarrero.”
+Malinche was baptized as "Marina."
+After the girls were anointed and christened in a Catholic ceremony, Díaz reports, “Cortés gave one of them to each of his captains, and Marina [Malinalli/Malinche]… went to Alonso Hernández Puertocarrero.”

 Ultimately, the arrangement also helped augment the story that La Malinche (Doña Marina to the Spanish) herself came from royal background, and therefore was capable of great deeds.
 Malinche’s storied noble ancestry may have begun as a joke about matchmaking a royally associated Spaniard with a “royal” savage, but it ended with a legacy that rivals any fable.